Formal $P$-Gevrey series solutions of first order holomorphic PDEs: The division algorithm

 \section{The division algorithm}

-We recall here a generalized Weierstrass division theorem by following closely \cite{Sum wrt germs}, and whose original version is due to J.M.
-Aroca, H. Hironaka, and J. L. Vicente \cite{AHV75}.
-For the sake of completeness we include the proof for convergent series including the compatibility of the division algorithm with the Nagumo norms introduced in the previous section.
+We recall here a generalized Weierstrass division theorem by following closely Ref. \cite{MS19}, and whose original version is due to J.M.
+Aroca, H. Hironaka, and J. L. Vicente, see Ref. \cite{AHV75}.
+For the sake of completeness we include the proof for convergent series including the compatibility of the division algorithm with the Nagumo norms introduced in Section \ref{Sec.
+Nagumo norms}.

 We will use the partial order $\leq$ on $\N^d$ defined by $\aa\leq \bb$ if $\a_j\leq \beta_j$, for all $j=1,\dots, d$.
 Thus $\aa\not\leq \bb$ means there is an index $j$ such that $\beta_j<\a_j$.
 We also use the notation